bluivy/BigMartSales/README.md

 # BigMartSales
-A linear Regression is used to predict the sales of Bigmart train.csv consists the training set
+A linear Regression is used to predict the sales of Bigmart <b>
+train.csv consists the training set <b>
-Test.csv consists the test set
+Test.csv consists the test set<b>